Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![Techno-economic paradigm](https://i.imgur.com/ywCcYxa.png)

-We know the techno-economic paradigm of the computer revolution—move fast and break things, launch MVPs, iterate in short cycles, pursue business models with zero marginal cost.
+We know the techno-economic paradigm of the Internet revolution—move fast and break things, launch MVPs, iterate in short cycles, pursue business models with zero marginal cost.
 Basically all the mantras consumed by aspiring tech founders.

 Cast in these terms, the techno-economic paradigm of crypto is almost embarrassing to say out loud.
-Here’s what we taught founders how to build a business in the crypto age: you should shoehorn your idea into a protocol, invent a story how it will eventually be decentralized, write an academic-looking whitepaper with some math in it, create a Swiss foundation, do a public ICO, open source your code… you know the jig.
+Here’s what we taught founders about how to build a business in the crypto age: you should shoehorn your idea into a protocol, invent a story how it will eventually be decentralized, write an academic-looking whitepaper with some math in it, create a Swiss foundation, do a public ICO, open source your code… you know the jig.

 Basically, cargo culting the Ethereum ICO.

-In hindsight, we can acknowledge how almost none of this was predictive of an entrepreneur’s success.
-But founders who did not adopt this paradigm during the ICO boom were seen as low-status, and thus were less rewarded in their fundraising.
+In hindsight, we can recognize how almost none of this was predictive of an entrepreneur’s success.
+But founders who did not adopt this paradigm during the ICO boom were seen as low-status, as opportunistic, as "not getting it," and were thus less rewarded in their fundraises.

 ## The installation phase
-If we have just witnessed the collapse phase, then it’s worth rewinding to what Perez has to say about the installation phase.
+If we have just witnessed the *collapse* phase, then it’s worth rewinding to what Perez has to say about the installation phase.

 > During Installation, investment is led by financial capital, which funds the technological transformation, and, in the excitement, also intensifies its casino-type activities.

-Financial capital is what Perez deems short-term return-seeking capital (as opposed to *production capital*, which is more long-term and sustainable, and characterizes the deployment phase).
+Financial capital is what Perez calls short-term, return seeking capital.
+This is as opposed to *production capital*, which is more long-term and sustainable.
+Production capital characterizes the deployment phase, whereas financial capital dominates the installation and collapse phases.

-> Financial capital then breaks loose, backs the new entrepreneurs, dismantles as much as it can of the institutional framework, overinvests in the new infrastructure, and also uses the new technologies to innovate in instruments for financial speculation.
+> Financial capital... breaks loose, backs the new entrepreneurs, dismantles as much as it can of the institutional framework, overinvests in the new infrastructure, and also uses the new technologies to innovate in instruments for financial speculation.

-This is a little too on the nose for crypto.
+This quote is on the nose for crypto.

 Dismantles institutional frameworks, check.
 Overinvests in new infrastructure, check.
 Invents new instruments for financial speculation (ICOs, SAFTs, SAFTEs), check.